Stop guessing.

 | Standard | 8 | Quick exploration, most use cases |

-| Advanced | 8 | Deeper search with higher cost budget |
+| Advanced | 12 | Deeper search with higher cost budget |

 | Max | 15 | Thorough optimization for production-critical prompts |

-Pick the winner and deploy
+Pick the best-fit prompt and deploy

 The Pareto frontier, explained